seanxwh/Udacity_self_driving_car/CarND-Vehicle-Detection/README.md

 print("total number of testing objects {}".format(len(X_test)))
 ```

-    total number of training objects 3400
+    total number of training objects 5100
-    total number of testing objects 600
+    total number of testing objects 900

 ## Training Model
 -----
-In here, we train a linear SVC model to classified vehicle and non-vehicle objects.
+In here, we train a linear SVC together with a 3 layers Neural Network(nn) to jointly classified vehicle and non-vehicle objects.